 - Change your child’s brush and comb every two months.

-- Change and wash your child’s bedsheets and pillowcases regularly.
+- Change and wash your child’s bed sheets and pillowcases regularly.
 While washing, let the cloth soak in hot water for a few minutes.

 - Be sure to wash your child’s clothes at home and do not give it to the dhobi.
-Ringworms are notorious for being spread through the contact with infected clothes.
+Ringworms are notorious for being spread through contact with infected clothes.

 Though the ringworm infection is highly contagious, you can exercise certain precautions to ensure that your child remains comfortable.
 Making sure that the infection does not spread to other members of the family or to other children is important.
-Talk to your child’s doctor about any concern you may have regarding the infection.
+Talk to your child’s doctor about any concerns you may have regarding the infection.